 The increased fluid pressure can push on the optic nerve and cause cupping (an abnormal enlargement in the optic disc area, which is the junction between the eye and the optic nerve).
 If the pressure remains too high for too long, the optic nerve fibers are permanently damaged.

-Article by David S. Walton, MD, Clinical Professor of Ophthalmology at Harvard Medical School.
+David S. Walton, MD is Clinical Professor of Ophthalmology at Harvard Medical School.
 Dr. Walton is in private practice specializing in pediatric ophthalmology in Massachusetts.
 He is internationally recognized for his expertise in treating childhood glaucoma.
-Dr. Walton is pictured with his patient, Andrea Williams, age 5.